pavithra1102/Netflix-Data-Analysis-Dashboard/README.md

 Analyse Netflix's content library using Power BI to explore trends in genres, ratings, and release years.
 Created interactive visuals to understand viewer preferences and global content distribution.
 ## Questions(KPIs):
 •	How many total titles are available on Netflix?
+•	How many different genres does Netflix offer?